By Dennis Hartley

 …nor can any be replaced.

 Box Car Bertha-This 1972 Bonnie and Clyde knockoff (produced on the cheap for Roger Corman’s American International Pictures) was the launching pad for a fledgling director named Martin Scorsese.
 It is also one of the 4 films in which Carradine co-starred with Barbara Hershey (the two had a longtime off-screen romantic partnership as well).
 Carradine also landed a small part in Scorsese’s breakout film, Mean Streets.

-Americana-Carradine and Hershey teamed up again in this odd, no-budget 1973 character study (released in 1981) that Carradine directed and co-produced himself.
-He plays a Vietnam vet who drifts into a small Kansas town, and for his own enigmatic reasons, decides to restore an abandoned merry-go-round.
+Americana– David Carradine and Barabara Hershey star in this unique, no-budget 1973 character study (released in 1981).
+Carradine, who also directed and co-produced, plays a Vietnam vet who drifts into a small Kansas town, and for his own enigmatic reasons, decides to restore an abandoned merry-go-round.
 The reaction from the clannish townsfolk ranges from bemused to spiteful.
-It’s part Rambo, part Billy Jack (although nowhere near as violent) and a whole lot of weird.
-What really makes this film a curio in the genre is that none of the violence is perpetrated by its protagonist.
-Carradine also composed and performed the song in the closing credits.
-It’s worth noting this film predates Deer Hunter and Coming Home, which are usually touted as the “first” films to deal with troubled Vietnam vets.
+It’s part Rambo, part Billy Jack (although nowhere near as violent), and a genre curio in the sense that none of the violence depicted is perpetrated by its war-damaged protagonist.
+Carradine also composed and performed the song that plays in the closing credits.
+It’s worth noting that Americana predates Deer Hunter and Coming Home, which are generally considered the “first” narrative films to deal with Vietnam vets.

 Death Race 2000– At first glance, Paul Bartel’s film about a futuristic gladiatorial cross-country auto race in which drivers score extra points for running down pedestrians is an outrageous, gross-out cult comedy.
 It could also be viewed as a takeoff on Rollerball, as a broad political satire, or perhaps a wry comment on that great, timeless American tradition of watching televised blood sport for entertainment.
 One thing I’ll say about this movie-it’s never boring!
 Carradine is a riot as the defending race champ, “Frankenstein”.

 Bound For Glory-You can almost taste the dust in director Hal Ashby’s leisurely, episodic 1976 biopic about the life of Depression era songwriter/social activist Woody Guthrie.
 Carradine (as Guthrie) gives his finest performance, and does a very credible job with his own singing and playing (music was his first love).